MinecraftForge/Documentation/docs/datastorage/capabilities.md

 In order to expose a capability, you will first need an instance of the underlying capability type.
 Note that you should assign a separate instance to each object that keeps the capability, since the capability will most probably be tied to the containing object.

 In the case of `IItemHandler`, the default implementation uses the `ItemStackHandler` class, which has an optional argument in the constructor, to specify a number of slots.
-However, relying on the existence of these default implementations should be avoided, as the purpose of the capability system is to prevent loading errors in contexts where the capability is not present, so instantiation should be protected behind a check testing if the capability has been registered (see the remarks about `@CapabilityInject` in the previous section).
+However, relying on the existence of these default implementations should be avoided, as the purpose of the capability system is to prevent loading errors in contexts where the capability is not present, so instantiation should be protected behind a check testing if the capability has been registered (see the remarks about `CapabilityManager#get` in the previous section).

 Once you have your own instance of the capability interface, you will want to notify users of the capability system that you expose this capability and provide a `LazyOptional` of the interface reference.
 This is done by overriding the `#getCapability` method, and comparing the capability instance with the capability you are exposing.
 If your machine has different slots based on which side is being queried, you can test this with the `side` parameter.
 For Entities and ItemStacks, this parameter can be ignored, but it is still possible to have side as a context, such as different armor slots on a player (`Direction#UP` exposing the player's helmet slot), or about the surrounding blocks in the inventory (`Direction#WEST` exposing the input slot of a furnace).
 Do not forget to fall back to `super`, otherwise existing attached capabilities will stop working.